California Real Estate Lawyer Referrals

 You have the right to a jury trial in an eviction case, which might [and will probably] sympathize with your plight; in a small claims case, there is no such right.

-You have the right, but not in small claims, to a lawyer appearing with you in the eviction case.
+You have the right to a lawyer appearing with you in the eviction case, but not in small claims.

 Proof laws shield you from misleading or harmful evidence in an eviction case, while in small claims trials, evidence is presented casually and you are taken by surprise.

-The eviction case can be won on clear technicalities which may be ignored by the small claims case, such as a notice of eviction wrongly served.
+The eviction case can be won on clear technicalities that the small claims case may be ignored, such as a notice of eviction wrongly served.

 The eviction case requires defenses such as rises in retaliatory rent, maintenance and deduction, and fraudulent late fees charged in the past, which may totally undermine the case of the landlord, while those offsets will actually be removed from the total owed in small claims.